cloudnative-pg/cloudnative-pg/docs/src/architecture.md

     service is used internally to manage PostgreSQL instance discovery.
     It's not supposed to be used directly by applications.

-## DNS resolution
+### DNS resolution

-You can use the Kubernetes DNS service, which is required by this operator, to point to a given server.
+You can use the Kubernetes DNS service to point to a given server.
+The Kubernetes DNS service is required by the operator.
-You can do that by just using the name of the service if the application is deployed in the same namespace as the PostgreSQL cluster.
+You can do that by using the name of the service if the application is deployed in the same namespace as the PostgreSQL cluster.
 In case the PostgreSQL cluster resides in a different namespace, you can use the full qualifier: `service-name.namespace-name`.

 DNS is the preferred and recommended discovery method.

-## Environment variables
+### Environment variables

 If you deploy your application in the same namespace that contains the PostgreSQL cluster, you can also use environment variables to connect to the database.